Jerez-Xeres-Sherry

 D.O. stands for Denominación de Origen or Denomination of Origin / Designation of Origin.
-It is part of a Spanish regulatory classification system primarily for wines, similar to the French appellations, but it’s also used for cheese and other food that is produced according to specific local traditions.
+It is part of a Spanish regulatory classification system primarily for wines, similar to the French appellations.
+However it’s also used for cheese and other food that is produced according to specific local traditions.
 Since 1933, Jerez-Xérès-Sherry is an official D.O. – it was recognized as one the first in Spain.

 D.O.
 Jerez-Xéres-Sherry

 Why three names you ask?
 Well, because the wines of Jerez had been popular in Spain (as Vinos de Jerez) but just as well in France (Xérès) and England (Sherry).
 So even today each bottle of sherry still bears a label with the name in three languages, as Jerez-Xérès-Sherry.
-Another reason was the fact that sherry wines were widely copied and they wanted to hold the exclusive rights to the name in all languages where the wine was being replicated.
+Another reason was the fact that sherry wines were widely copied.
+They simply intended to hold the exclusive rights to the name in all languages where the wine was being replicated.
 Back then this was much easier when the names were part of the official D.O. name.

-Note that not all wines that are produced in this area automatically belong to / are protected by the D.O.: they have to be produced according to a specific set or rules defined by a regulatory office called the Consejo Regulador.
+Note that not all wines that are produced in this area automatically belong to / are protected by the denomination of origin.
+They have to be produced according to a specific set or rules defined by a regulatory office called the Consejo Regulador.
 Classic white or red table wines from the same region are obviously not sherry.
 Equally, when bodegas outside of the triangle produce wines according to the Sherry process, they still can’t use the name Sherry.
 This is the case for the neighbouring D.O.
 Montilla-Moriles for example, where they produce wines that are very similar to sherries.

 Apart from the general Jerez-Xérès-Sherry, there is also a separate D.O.
-Manzanilla – Sanlúcar de Barrameda that unites the slightly lighter, coastal wines of Sanlúcar, some 20 km west of Jerez.
+Manzanilla – Sanlúcar de Barrameda.
+This represents the slightly lighter, coastal wines of Sanlúcar, some 20 km west of Jerez.
 Most of their regulations are shared.
 There’s even a third D.O. within the Jerez region: in 1994 the producers of sherry vinegar achieved the status of a D.O.
 Vinagre de Jerez.

 Sherry triangle / Marco de Jerez